craig8196/the-river-protocol/README.md

 * No security by default
 * Difficult to implement security
   (causes incorrect implementations or lack of security entirely)
-* Slower handshake when doing security
+* Slow handshake when doing security
   (one for the connection, one for encryption)
 * Head-of-line blocking
   (degrades gaming experience in the browser)
 * No unreliable send
 * No unordered, reliable messaging
 * No persistent connections if keep-alive fails
-  (can you through connection details into a database to resume later?)
+  (can you place connection details into a database to resume later?)
-* Connection breaks if IPs change
+* Connection breaks if IPs change or NAT changes
   (this is unfortunate and can disrupt services)
-* Can be kept alive by some load-balancer configurations (creates additional timeouts and error checking by TCP clients/servers)
+* Dead connections kept alive by some load-balancer configurations (creates additional timeouts and error checking by TCP clients/servers)
-* Heavy-weight when managing many connections to the same destination (usually to increase throughput)
+* Heavy-weight solution when managing many connections to the same destination (usually to increase throughput)
 * Requires another protocol to send messages or multiplex streams on the same connection
-  (think of the quirks and limitations of HTTP 1.1/2.0)
+  (e.g. quirks and limitations of HTTP 1.1/2.0)

 UDP suffers from:
+* No security by default
 * Unreliability
-* No encryption
 * Packet replay attacks
 * Spoofing
 * Difficulty in sending large messages/packets
 * Connectionless

 TRP suffers from:
-* Protocol details handled in user process (extra context switching)
+* Protocol details handled in user process
+  (some extra context switching)
-* Needs another protocol on top, but that is also part of the design
+* Needs another protocol on top
+  (that is also part of the design)

 ## WARNINGS